bodrick/awesome/README.md

 *   [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a cloud-native database​.
 *   [aptible/supercronic](https://github.com/aptible/supercronic) - Cron for containers
 *   [thedevsaddam/docgen](https://github.com/thedevsaddam/docgen) - Transform your postman collection to HTML/Markdown documentation
-*   [kubetail-org/kubetail](https://github.com/kubetail-org/kubetail) - Lightweight real-time logging dashboard for Kubernetes.
-Use in a terminal or a browser, on your desktop or in your cluster.
+*   [kubetail-org/kubetail](https://github.com/kubetail-org/kubetail) - Real-time logging dashboard for Kubernetes.
+View logs in a terminal or a browser, on your desktop or in your cluster.
 *   [grpc-ecosystem/grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) - gRPC to JSON proxy generator following the gRPC HTTP spec
 *   [yangwenmai/github-trending-backup](https://github.com/yangwenmai/github-trending-backup) - Github trending backup by everyday.
 *   [fastenhealth/fasten-onprem](https://github.com/fastenhealth/fasten-onprem) - Fasten is an open-source, self-hosted, personal/family electronic medical record aggregator, designed to integrate with 100,000's of insurances/hospitals/clinics